 Aug 22, 2018

-For this week’s blog we spoke with Michael Stevens, Fitness Together Providence Owner, whom called upon one of his expert Personal Trainers, Ian Lane.
-Our interview with Ian he shared how he got started in the health and fitness industry, and what makes Fitness Together unique.
+For this week’s blog we spoke with Michael Stevens, Fitness Together Providence Owner, and one of his Personal Trainers, Ian Lane.
+During our interview with Ian he shared how he got started in the health and fitness industry, and what makes Fitness Together unique.
 Ian started his professional journey as a strength coach his freshman year of college.

 Over the course of his coaching career, he says, “I learned a lot about what constitutes an effective program and, perhaps more importantly, what motivates an individual to successfully pursue their dreams.”
 This led Ian down the path of individual 1:1 personal training, and has since enjoyed every session that he’s trained for Fitness Together!
 “I’ve since been with Fitness Together Providence for three years and have loved every minute of it!”